beneducizachary/ENTM6820ReproducibleWorkflow/README.md

 ## Sections

 ### Data

+This dataset contains counts of wildflowers (both planted and volunteers), visual estimates of ground cover (bareground, rock/gravel, litter, forbs, and gramminoids), as well as litter depth and height of the tallest living vegetation in 1 m^2 quadrats.
+Each row represents data collected from a single quadrat.
+Three sites with 16 subplots each had data collectd in 10 quadrats per subplot within 4 sampling rounds.

 - [Data Files](https://github.com/beneducizachary/ENTM6820ReproducibleWorkflow/tree/main/Data)

 ### Wildflower Density Analysis

+Wildflower density at the subplot level was calculated (per 10 m^2) and subplots were assigned with their respective treatments (mowing, light disking, combination, or control).
+Model selection was carried out, and a best model was selected to test the effect of the treatments, compared to control, on wildflower density per 10 m^2.

 - [Wildflower Density Results](https://github.com/beneducizachary/ENTM6820ReproducibleWorkflow/tree/main/Results)
   - [Density Code](https://github.com/beneducizachary/ENTM6820ReproducibleWorkflow/blob/main/Code/WildflowerDensity.R)
   - [Density Markdown](https://github.com/beneducizachary/ENTM6820ReproducibleWorkflow/blob/main/Results/WildflowerDensity.Rmd)